build-on-aws/content/posts/well-arch-chatbot/index.md

 ### Creating the Chat Interface

-I developed this quiz using my go-to tool for building web applications with Python, [Streamlit](https://streamlit.io/).
+I developed the chat interface using my go-to tool for building web applications with Python, [Streamlit](https://streamlit.io/).
 Streamlit allows builders to easily create interactive web apps that provide instant feedback on user responses.

 This code creates a simple interface with a text input for the user to enter their query, and a "Send" button to submit it.
 When the user clicks the "Send" button, the `get_answer_from_chatgpt()` function is called to get a response from the ChatGPT and the referenced documents.